 Decisions on appropriate pedestrian and bicycle facilities to connect with transit service shall be determined with input from the District Pedestrian/Bicycle Coordinators, District Modal Development Office Coordinators, District Americans with Disabilities Act (ADA) Coordinators, and the District Public Transportation staff.
 Where there is a demand for pedestrian and bicycle facilities, there could also be a demand for public transit or public transportation facilities.
 Public transit street side facilities should be considered in all phases of a project, including planning, preliminary design and engineering, design, and construction.
-Coordination with the District Modal Development Office and/or the local public transit provider(s) will help determine the need for and justification of bus bays and transit shelters on a project by project basis.
+Coordination with the District Modal Development Office and/or the local public transit provider(s) will help determine the need for, optimum location and justification of boarding and alighting areas, transit shelters and bus bays on a project by project basis.

 Multimodalism is the ultimate goal of the Department.
 The integration of public transit street facilities along with pedestrian and bicycle facilities furthers the implementation of this goal.
-Additional information on the design of transit facilities can be found in Accessing

-Transit, Design Handbook for Florida Bus Passenger Facilities, Version 2, 2008.
+Additional information on the design of transit facilities can be found in Accessing Transit, Design Handbook for Florida Bus Passenger Facilities, Version 2, 2008.